 Other than power, the engine also scores high when it comes to the NVH levels.
 Thanks to the well-refined character that has been imparted to it, this mill keeps NVH levels below tolerable limits.
 Mated to this power-packed and efficient engine, is a 5-speed manual transmission gearbox, which does not feel very slick and is a bit on the notchy side, but the gear-knob is quite easy to hold and facilitates positive shifts contributing effectively to a better drivability.
 As far as mileage is concerned, this 90bhp model is again exactly same as its 75bhp sibling, returning 17.1kmpl for city roads and 20.3kmpl for highways.

-The ride and handling of the Grande Punto is one of the best in its class.
+The ride and handling of the Punto Evo is one of the best in its class.
 The ride is well composed and even the handling is definitely one of the best in its class.

 The interiors of the Brio are well designed, although the fit and finish could have been better.
 The space is sufficient, despite the compact exterior dimensions.
 The boot is also sufficient considering its size.